 Leaning shelves that have the ‘leaning’ or ‘ladder’ effect are wonderful; their height, varied depth and sturdy base allow you to store plenty of essential bathroom items from soaps to towels and everything in-between.

 We’re not going to spend too long on this simply because from a design perspective only a few types of toilets that exist; wall hung toilet (mounted for a modern look), wall faced toilet (great for small bathrooms to hide cistern inside the wall) and back to wall toilet (attached directly to the wall).
+Toilet installation is always something that is best left to the professionals.

 Wall hung toilet